7+ Best Investment Apps of 2023 | Free Stock Trading and Investing

 Back in 2016, a survey conducted by Harris Poll revealed that almost 80% of American millennials weren’t investing in the stock market.
-40% blamed their inability to invest on limited resources and another 34% say they don’t know how to invest.
-Enter investment apps.
+40% blamed their inability to invest with limited resources, and another 34% say they don’t know how to invest.

 Even with minimal investment experience and limited resources, these apps allow you to get into the market and expand your portfolio.

-Let’s examine some of the best investment apps of 2019 and which category of investors each app is best suited for.
+Let’s examine some of the best investment account apps and which apps are best for different groups of investors.

 What Are the Best Investment Apps?